-It's easy to accumulate an arsenal of housecleaning products when you have pets.
-After all, you need to be ready for anything.
-But it's a good idea to regularly inspect your housecleaning toolkit carefully; check the ingredient lists, warnings, hazards, and precautions of each product, and eliminate any cleansers, disinfectants, and other potions that contain harsh chemicals, such as ammonia, chlorine bleach, glycol ethers, or formaldehyde, and others that are not safe for dogs and cats.
+It's easy to accumulate an arsenal of housecleaning products when you have pets, but it's a good idea to regularly inspect your housecleaning toolkit carefully.
+Mr. Clean is a popular cleaning brand, but not every cleaner in their line of products is a pet-safe disinfectant.
+Check the ingredient lists, warnings, hazards, and precautions of each product, and eliminate any cleansers, disinfectants, and other potions that contain harsh chemicals, such as ammonia, chlorine bleach, glycol ethers, or formaldehyde, and others that are not safe for dogs and cats.

 Video of the Day

 For decades, millions have relied on Mr. Clean to keep their home sparkling clean and smelling fresh.
 But is Mr. Clean safe for pets?
 The proof is in the pudding, as they say, and a little investigating is all it takes to decide whether Mr. Clean is right for you.
 A careful review of the ingredients and safety profile of one Mr. Clean pet product in the Mr. Clean brand product lineup — Multi-Surface Pet Cleaner With Febreze Odor Defense — will give you information to help in your decision whether or not to use this particular Mr. Clean product around your pets.

 Limiting your pet's exposure to toxins is a huge concern since pets are more vulnerable to harsh chemicals found in some household cleaners.
 Dogs and cats are smaller than humans with smaller lungs and a faster metabolism.
 Pets also live day-to-day relatively close to the floor and carpets, where they are always in contact with chemical residues from cleaners.
 Cats are particularly sensitive to inhaling toxins, while dogs investigate with their mouths and lick food crumbs from the floor, ingesting whatever chemical residue comes with it.